bharathkumarvenukanti/Guru99_Manual_Testing_Banking_Project/README.md

 In addition to that, verification of Webservice Software Interfaces for (Mini Statement, Balance Enquiry) modules is done as part of System Verification.
 System testing is only performed in versions v3 & v4.
 ## Conclusion
-Guru99's banking testing project offered a compact yet impactful intro to web testing practices.
-It deepened my understanding of test methodologies and their real-world application, setting the stage for future exploration in this dynamic field.
-I'm eager to expand my knowledge and apply it to increasingly complex challenges.
+Guru99's banking testing project provided a concise but profound introduction to web testing principles.
+It expanded my awareness of test procedures and their real-world applications, paving the way for further research in this dynamic sector.
+I'm keen to broaden my knowledge and apply it to more complicated problems.